Particle-induced X-ray emission (PIXE)

 How does PIXE work?

 PIXE works by bombarding the sample with small ionic particles, such as H+ or He2+.
 The focused ion beam removes a low-energy electron from the atom's inner shell.
-In order to maintain stability, a higher energy electron fills the spots that the low energy electron left behind.
-During this process, excess energy is released from the atom in the form of an X-Ray.
+To maintain stability, a higher energy electron fills the spots that the low energy electron left behind.
+During this process, excess energy is released from the atom in the form of an X-ray.

 What are the limitations of PIXE?